12-06-2003

 - For protection, keep media that are not being used in their original packing.

-- Never touch the surface or edges of the medium.
+Environment for handling and use - Never touch the surface or edges of the medium.

 - Handling, use and storage of recording media should only take place in a smoke-free and food-free environment.